acrobox/docs/docs/security.md

 ## Connectivity

 Connectivity is made through a hardened SSH server.
-A new RSA key pair is created for each machine and the SSH server has been configured to only allow non-root public key connections.
+A new Ed25519 key pair is created for each machine and the SSH server has been configured to only allow non-root public key connections.
 Strict host key verification is enforced for all connections.